check-spelling-sandbox/nlu/packages/nlu-engine/readme.md

 - spawning and handling training threads
 - keeping loaded models in an in-memory cache
 - handling file-system caches at provided path
-- comunicating via HTTP with language server and duckling server
+- communicating via HTTP with language server and duckling server

 It is not responsible for: